argson/discount-service/README.md

 # Assumptions

-- Max parallel client number should not exceed 200 for more clients we should consider change architecture on reactive webservice
+- Max parallel client number should not exceed 200 on one service instance.
+For more parallel clients handling we should consider vertical(for ex. change architecture on reactive webservice) and horizontal(more instances) scaling
 - Service persist state in H2 database and after reboot lose state.
-If will be necessary change not lose state should change DBMS
+To scale application we have to change persistence layer on different DBMS or external services
+- Application has not any security management so should work only inside local network
+- IMPORTANT!!!
+  On this step of implementation configuration regarding available Products and DiscountPolicyLevels can be change only in code in class: `pl/inpost/api/config/AppInit.java`
+  - endpoints `POST /policy/discountLevel` and `DELETE /policy/discountLevel` to change and delete these configurations are defined but not implemented yet
+  - Only DiscountService's has test coverage which prove correct of discount calculations
+  - Integration test and unit test for rest mappers will be implement in next steps

 # Configuration

 - After start service init database with default configuration:
-  - Two Policies:
+  - Policies:
     ```
     AMOUNT_BASE
     PERCENTAGE_BASE